The best of Cheshire must include a hike along Prospect Ridge on Quinnipiac Blue Trail

 Trail head at Brooke Preserve

 Fresh Meadows Preserve: The Fresh Meadows Preserve off Cook Hill Road is one of our most accessible properties.
-Its network of developed trails over 34 acres of meadow and emerging forest adjoins privately owned Elim Park open space.Wildflowers and animal life are abundant in Fresh Meadows!
+Its network of developed trails over 32.8 acres of meadow and emerging forest adjoins privately owned Elim Park open space.Wildflowers and animal life are abundant in Fresh Meadows!
 We continue to mow and maintain walking trails open to the public.
 Entry is from parking lot on Cook Hill Rd. with room for 5-6 autos.
 Fresh Meadows continues to offer a diversity of terrain and open meadows.
 The 1.5 miles of trails offer a pleasurable 1 hour walk.
 Bluebirds may be sighted along the gas line in houses placed along the trail.
-Our good neighbor, Ed Tufte has placed several interesting sculptures on his property that are visible from Fresh Meadows.
-Come and enjoy!
+Stay off the large adjoining private property to the north and east of FM.
+The neighboring property is posted.

 Ives Farm: The farm is an active agricultural operation and public access is limited and with permission only.
 During the year the trust offers guided walks on a network of trails on the east side of the property.
 This section is densely wooded and hilly.
 Printable Map of Ives Farm Join our email list to receive news on Ives trail walks.